What is the goal of our Palermo Street Food Tour?

-Our aim is to offer much more than just tourist food tours!
-Our Palermo street food tours are run by young local guides committed to offer foodies truly comprehensive cultural experiences.
-Besides the tastings, the food and wine related information, Streaty guides provide historical hints, discuss social and controversial issues and also facilitate the interaction between the travellers and the locals.
-You don’t have to think that our Palermo street food tour is a simple walk for foodies: yes, it’s true, you will taste everything about the greasy, salty and tasty sicilian street food but we will also have time to discuss about the city, its beauties and its problems, without too much effort, our goal is just to make sure you are satisfied!
+Don’t think that our Palermo street food tour is just a walk for foodies: yes, it’s also true, you will taste everything about the greasy, salty and tasty sicilian street food but we will also have time to discuss with us about the city, without too much effort.
+Our purpose is just to make you feel happy… and full, of course!

 The traditional street food of Palermo consists of fried and baked snacks normally consumed standing around street food stalls and small deli shops.
 Most of the food satisfy all palates and it’s suitable to vegetarian foodies.
 However, some specialty offered on Streaty street food tour in Palermo can be considered quite challenging, such as the famous “pani ca’meusa” (veal offal sandwich) or the “stigghiole” (veal intestine on bbq).

 Why joining a Food and Wine Tour in Palermo?
 Well, we believe that cuisine can tell a lot about local history, habits and culture as much as a monument does.
 We use food as a lens to draw together the sense of a city.

 We also run Palermo Street Food and Wine Night Tours in order to show travellers another vest of the city.
 Night tours unveil the nightlife scene and includes a selection of food specialties available only under the moonlight.